splanck/vls/vlsdoc.md

 `vls [OPTION]...
 [FILE]...`

 ## Description
 `vls` is a minimal utility that lists directory contents similarly to `ls`.
 File names are colorized by default.
 The option `--color=WHEN` controls coloring where WHEN is `auto`, `always` or `never`.
 The default is to display information about symbolic links.
-Use `-L` to follow them.
+Use `-L` to follow them or `-H` for command line paths only.

 ## Options
 - `-a` Include directory entries whose names begin with a dot (.).